MicrosoftDocs/azure-ai-docs/articles/ai-studio/how-to/create-projects.md

 ## Prerequisites

 - An Azure subscription.
 If you don't have an Azure subscription, create a [free account](https://azure.microsoft.com/free/).
-- An Azure AI Studio hub.
+- For Python SDK or CLI steps, an Azure AI Studio hub.
 If you don't have a hub, see [How to create and manage an Azure AI Studio hub](create-azure-ai-resource.md).
+- For Azure AI Studio, a hub is not required, it is created when needed.

 ## Create a project